 Anti-Static Bubble Wrap is specially designed for electronic products and is an excellent choice for heavy packaging machinery and electronic parts.
 Packaging electronic products can be challenging because friction during transportation can cause fires or static shocks from ordinary plastic packaging.
-The Anti-Static Bubble Film protects electrical items from static electricity accumulation and ensures the safety of items.
-The color of the sheets is pink, which is easy for people to recognise.
+The Anti-Static Bubble Film protects electrical items from static electricity accumulation and ensures their safety of items.
+The colour of the sheets is pink, which is easy for people to recognise.

 Bubble Wrap Bags

-Bubble Wrap Bags provide a cost-effective, labor-saving protective packaging solution.
+Bubble Wrap Bags provide a cost-effective, labour-saving protective packaging solution.
 Bubble Bags come in various sizes and can also be custom-made to order.
 These bags can be made with an adhesive closure flap for a secure seal.
 Bubble Bags are most commonly made with a 10mm bubble, but a 20mm bubble is also available.

 Custom Made Colors & Sizes